openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 TL;DR
 =====

 * **Removing unneeded or legacy code is crucial to optimizing programs and reducing costs:** Having dead or broken code laying around can inadvertently introduce bugs, cause the runtime footprint to be larger than necessary, and cost time and money to maintain.
 Additionally, unneeded code may make it more difficult to understand or navigate a project.
 * **It’s important to know exactly when and what to remove:** Some code may be outdated and can be replaced with a new implementation, or some may have very low usage and is not worth holding on to.
 It’s important to analyze to what extent the code is no longer needed and what (if any) ripple effects it could have elsewhere.
-* **Communicating out proposed changes can help guide the path to depreciation/removal:** It is crucial to let others know you believe there’s code needing removal and how you plan to go about it.
+* **Communicating out proposed changes can help guide the path to depreciation/removal:**
+  It is crucial to let others know you believe there’s code needing removal and how you plan to go about it.
 Inform individual stakeholders and use Open edX community channels such as Slack and Discourse to let others know your proposed plan.
 Collect and monitor feedback to avoid potential disruptions to other code/projects.
 * **The formal process outlined in this document can help make deprecation and removal projects happen more proactively:** Having a defined process and common language takes the guesswork out and allows for easier access to get rid of dead code.
-The steps outlined in this document regarding analysis, communication and documentation will help guide the process, and by using DEPR tickets in JIRA (see `Document`_ process), these projects can be clearly tracked providing transparency on progress.
+The steps outlined in this document regarding analysis, communication, and documentation will help guide the process, and by using GitHub Issues as tickets to track the DEPR process (see the steps outlined in the `Document`_ section), these projects can be clearly tracked providing transparency on progress.

 High-Level Overview of Code Removal Process
 -------------------------------------------
 * For further details on each of these steps, please see `Process States`_ and `Timeline`_.
 For DEPR ticket details, please refer to the `Document`_ process.

 .. image:: oep-0021/Removal-Workflow.png
    :align: center